Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- References include DOIs or, if not available, other URLs to full contents.
+- References include DOIs (with hyperlinks) or, if not available, other URLs to full contents.

 - The manuscript includes page and line numbers.